Showing posts with label Hertfordshire. Show all posts

 3. James Byat (sic) bap.
 15 Mar 1780

 4. Elizabeth Byatt bap.
-10 Dec 1782 and again on 6 Mar 1783 (There isn't time for this to have been a different child, so I wonder if the first is a private baptism at home and a second in the church?)
+10 Dec 1782 and again on 6 Mar 1783 (There isn't time for this to have been a different child, so the most likely explanation is if the first is a private baptism at home and a second one - although not strictly necessary - took place in the church.)

 5. Mary Byatt bap.
 17 Jul 1785